 ALBUQUERQUE, N.M.
 (KRQE) – The Albuquerque Public School Board has approved a re-entry plan for students and staff this fall.
-First students will take part in remote learning.
-After Labor Day, pending the public health order, they will switch to a hybrid model of learning where they will be allowed to return to school.
+Students will take part in remote learning for the entire fall semester.
+In the spring semester, pending pubilc health order, students may switch to a hybrid model of learning where they will be allowed to return to school.

 Q: When will the 2020-21 school year begin for Albuquerque Public Schools?

 A: The Albuquerque Public Schools Reentry Plan calls for school to begin remote learning the week of Aug.
 12.

 Q: When will remote learning stop?

 A: Albuquerque Public Schools Board of Education voted Wednesday, August 19, to extend remote learning through the first semester of the 2020-2021 school year.

 Q: Why did the school board vote to keep students remote learning for the remainder of the school year?

 A: The board made its decision after hearing from parents and teachers who expressed their concerns during the August 19 meeting.
 They also learned the results of an APS survey that found a majority of parents are uncomfortable sending their children back to the classroom.